pndaproject/red-pnda/README.md

 The Red PNDA framework is intended as a platform for experimentation and is NOT formally supported at this point in time.
 Any issues encountered with the system can be reported to the standard PNDA support forums for informational purposes only.

+## Acknowledgement

+This work has been inspired by an initial concept created by Maros Marsalek ([https://github.com/marosmars](https://github.com/marosmars)) and Nick Hall ([https://github.com/cloudwiser](https://github.com/cloudwiser))

 ## Installation

 Tested with Ubuntu 14.04.5 distro.